handsomecode/smart-foosball-iot/SlackBot/README-slackbot.md

 2. And specify Redirect URL on the same page.
 Redirect URL should point to https://_yousite.com_/oauth

-3. Go to **Bot users** and add Bot User, named, for example, _foosbot_ to application.
+3. Go to **Bot users** and add Bot User, named, for example, _foosbot_ to the application.

-4. Install application to your team on **Intall App page**.
+4. Install the application to your team on **Intall App page**.

 5. Then you should collect all necessary tokens and secrets for your bot:

 * **Bot User OAuth Access Token** on **Install App** page
 * **Client ID**, **Client Secret** and **Redirect URL** on **OAuth & Permissions** page

-5. Enabling Interactive Messages will be possible **ONLY** after running your application on server (see server section).
-Once application on your server runs successfully, it'll create endpoint for slack interactive messages on path https://_yousite.com_/slack/receive.
+5. Enabling Interactive Messages will be possible **ONLY** after running your application on the server (see server section).
+Once application on your server runs successfully, it'll create an endpoint for slack interactive messages on path https://_yousite.com_/slack/receive.
 You should specify this URL as Request URL for your application on **Interactive Messages** page.

 ## Server

-To deploy application to your server you need Node.Js 7.7.4 or higher and npm 4.4.1 or higher.
-Application could add all necessary node_modules with help of `npm install` command.
+To deploy the application to your server you need Node.Js 7.7.4 or higher and npm 4.4.1 or higher.
+The application could add all necessary node_modules with help of `npm install` command.
 Slack demands to have SSL certificate on your server for using Interactive messages.
 You can get it, for example, from [Let's Encrypt provider](letsencrypt.org).
 Please, save public key and merged certificate somewhere on your server.

 After that you have to create file named **config.json** in SlackBot/app/config/ directory with config for Slackbot and Firebase